An official website of the United States government

 This web page details the collaborative National Institute for Occupational Safety and Health and International Association of Fire Fighters Emergency Responder Training Program, tailored to address the occupational safety and behavioral health needs of emergency responders working in fire departments across the nation.
 The web page provides additional details on the importance of firefighting training.

-This 1-hour course uses scenarios to teach concepts of Psychological First Aid in responding to disasters.
-The course is designed to help participants assess survivors for trauma and use mental health interventions to help stabilize survivors in the immediate aftermath of a disaster.
-The course is intended for public health professionals and anyone involved with post-disaster recovery.
+Provided by the Institute for Public Health Practice at the University of Iowa College of Public Health, this 1-hour course uses scenarios to teach concepts of Psychological First Aid in responding to disasters.
+The course is designed to help public health professionals and others involved with post-disaster recovery to assess survivors and use mental health interventions to help stabilize survivors in the immediate aftermath of a disaster.

 This recorded training features subject matter experts who explore the impacts of mass violence or domestic terrorism incidents on law enforcement officers.
 The training highlights the effect of vicarious trauma on first responders and provides strategies for organizations to support their personnel and mitigate the effects.